sixam/dw6824/README.rst

 Status
 ======

 This is Andrea and Mika's final project for 6.824 at MIT.
-There is a _LOT_ to be done to turn this into a fully functional application.
+There is a **lot** to be done to turn this into a fully functional application.

 License